orionjs/orioncms-documentation/docs/pages.md

 orion.pages.collection.find(arg1, arg2);
 ```

-Pages comes with a built in helper for all your template that
+Pages comes with a built-in helper for all your templates that
 returns the pages (you must be subscribed first).
 You can use it like this: